 How They Affect the U.S. Economy

 These funds are big enough to affect overall markets.
 For example, they took large stakes in Citigroup, Morgan Stanley, and Merrill Lynch during the financial crisis.
 They created an asset bubble in London and New York real estate.
-They influence more and more as they become more sophisticated investors.
-(Source: Craig Mellow, "Sovereign Wealth Funds Still Pack a Wallop," Barrons, March 9, 2015)
+These funds influence more and more as investors become more sophisticated.

 Sovereign Wealth Fund Ranking

-Norway's Government Pension Fund is the largest, holding $954 billion as of December 2016.
+Norway's Government Pension Fund is the largest, according to the Sovereign Wealth Fund Institute.

-Middle Eastern funds rely heavily on oil exports.
-These funds make up about a third of the total wealth in sovereign funds.
-According to a McKinsey estimate, Middle Eastern countries will have $9 trillion to invest by 2020.
+Middle Eastern Funds.
+These funds rely heavily on oil exports.
+They make up about a third of the total wealth in sovereign funds.
+Middle Eastern countries will have $9 trillion to invest by 2020, according to a McKinsey estimate,

+China Funds.
 Countries that export lots of goods also collect large holdings of foreign currency that needs to be invested.
 The best example of this is China, which has five wealth funds.
 Combined, these funds invest $2 trillion of the $3 trillion the country has accumulated.
 China's central bank manages the rest to regulate its currency.

-- SAFE Investment Corp: $441 billion ($474 billion in 2015, $567.9 billion in 2014).
+- SAFE Investment Corp: $441 billion.
 It incorporates three investment entities based overseas.
 They include the Investment Company of the People’s Republic of China in Singapore, Gingko Tree in the UK, and Beryl Datura in the British Virgin Islands.
 It invests in infrastructure.

-- China's National Social Security Fund: $295 billion ($236 billion in 2015, $240 billion in 2014).
+- China's National Social Security Fund: $295 billion.
 It manages funds recovered from state-owned businesses and other government investment proceeds.
-It invests mostly in China, but plans to invest 20 percent of its holdings in emerging markets and Europe.
+It invests mostly in China.
+It plans to invest 20 percent of its holdings in emerging markets and Europe.

 - China-Africa Development Fund: $5 billion.
 It invests in stocks and bonds in Africa.

 The largest is the Government of Singapore Investment Corporation, now the GIC Private Limited fund.
-It holds $359 billion, ($344 billion in 2015, $320 billion in 2014).
-It's owned and funded by the government, and is itself subdivided into three smaller enterprises:
+It holds $359 billion.
+It's owned and funded by the government.
+It’s subdivided into three smaller enterprises:

-- GIC Asset Management, which invests in equities, bonds, foreign exchange and alternative investmetns.
+- GIC Asset Management: It invests in equities, bonds, foreign exchange, and alternative investments.

-- GIC Real Estate, which has more than 200 properties in 30 countries, as well as REITs.
+- GIC Real Estate: This has more than 200 properties in 30 countries, as well as REITs.

-- GIC Special Investments Private Limited, one of the world's largest private equity firms, invests in leveraged buyouts, venture capital, and infrastructure.
+- GIC Special Investments Private Limited: This is one of the world's largest private equity firms.
+It invests in leveraged buyouts, venture capital, and infrastructure.

 Singapore's other wealth fund is Temasek.
-It invests $197 billion ($193.6 billion in 2015, $177 billion in 2014) through 35 subsidiaries.
+It invests $197 billion through 35 subsidiaries.
 It focuses on investments in Asia and energy-related investments.
 It purchases stocks instead of direct investments.
 Temasek opened a New York-based office in 2013.
-Analysts expected that Temasek would change its strategy from owning small stakes in blue-chip publicly-listed companies to major direct investments.
-(Source: "Sovereign Wealth Fund Ranking," Sovereign Wealth Fund Institute.)
+Analysts expected that Temasek would change its strategy from owning small stakes in blue-chip publicly listed companies to major direct investments.